 Cable Beach is the iconic location of several major tourism events such as the Broome International Airport Cable Beach Marathon and Shinju Matsuri Long Table Dinner.

-The Shire of Broome provides a beach lifeguard service in partnership with the Broome Surf Life Saving Club during the dry season, April – October, 11.00 am to 4.00pm.
+The Shire of Broome provides a beach lifeguard service in partnership with the Broome Surf Life Saving Club during the dry season, April – October, 11am to 4pm.
 Find out more about beaches and beach safety.
 Also, no lifeguard service occurs at Gantheaume Point or any other beach locations in Broome.
-During the dry season, Lifeguards can be contacted on 0447 668 300.
-During the wet season, Broome's beaches are not patrolled by lifeguards.
-For assistance or information, contact Shire of Broome Rangers on 08 9191 3456.
+During the dry season, lifeguards can be contacted on 0447 668 300.

 North of the rocks is the place to be for 4WD vehicle enthusiasts.
 You can access cable beach via the vehicle ramp (access is from Cable Beach Road West).
 The speed limit for vehicles driving on both Cable Beach both near Gantheaume Point and north of the rocks is 15km/h.
 The areas in which vehicles are permitted are clearly sign posted.
 You must be aware of the tides as they can change quickly.
 Read more about driving on Cable Beach.